QuiteAFancyEmerald/Holy-Unblocker/README.md

 Holy Unblocker LTS, an experimental web proxy service, can bypass web filters or 'blockers' regardless of whether the method of censorship is client-side or network-based.
 This includes the potential ability to bypass content blockers overseas, Chrome extensions, localized client firewalls, and network-related filters.
 The project even allows the ability to browser Tor/Onion sites in any browser!

 ## You can support Holy Unblocker by starring the repository!
 This project serves mostly as a proof of concept for the ideal clientless solution to bypassing censorship.
 Being a secure web proxy service, it supports numerous sites while being updated frequently and concentrating on detail with design, mechanics, and features.

 Works with a large number of sites, including YouTube, Discord, and more!
 Also has a good amount of locally hosted games featured on the site.

+### Over 20M+ users since 2020.
+Thank you so much for the support I could have never imagined how massive the web proxy community has become.
 #### Current Branch: Latest
 <details><summary>Branch Types</summary>